enebular/docs/en/Flow/Introduction.md

 ![](https://i.gyazo.com/893f5d6ee3a233e4db918fcfde4323f0.png)

-Note that as shown in the image below, while it is possible to deploy flows within Node-RED, here the purpose of this is to just save the flow, and note that when doing this **the flow execution will stop after a few minutes**.
+Note that as shown in the image below, while it is possible to deploy flows within Node-RED, here the purpose of this is to just save the flow, and when doing this **the flow execution will stop after a few minutes**.

 ![](https://i.gyazo.com/bfb9c0e25ad5e4a372a149336bdef8b8.png)